-Expired or Revoked Certificates
+Expired or revoked certificates

-Apple Push Notification Service Certificate
+- Apple Push Notification Service Certificate

 You can no longer send push notifications to your app.

-Pass Type ID Certificate (Passbook)
+- Pass Type ID Certificate (Wallet)

-iOS Distribution Certificate (App Store)
+- iOS Distribution Certificate (App Store)

-iOS Distribution Certificate (in-house, internal use apps)
+- iOS Distribution Certificate (in-house, internal-use apps)

 Users will no longer be able to run apps that have been signed with this certificate.
 You must distribute a new version of your app that is signed with a new certificate.

-Mac App Distribution Certificate and Mac Installer Distribution Certificate (Mac App Store)
+- Mac App Distribution Certificate and Mac Installer Distribution Certificate (Mac App Store)

-Developer ID Application Certificate and Developer ID Installer Certificate (Mac applications)
+- Developer ID Application Certificate (Mac applications)

 I received an error message saying, "Xcode could not find a valid private-key/certificate pair for this profile in your keychain."

-This often happens when you are trying to sign and build your application from a different system than the one you originally used to request your code signing certificate.
+This often happens when you're trying to sign and build your application from a different system than the one you originally used to request your code signing certificate.
 It can also happen if your certificate has expired or has been revoked.
 Ensure that your app’s provisioning profile contains a valid code signing certificate, and that your system’s Keychain contains that certificate, the private key originally used to generate that certificate, and the WWDR Intermediate Certificate.